Do you need to find out more about California Vehicle Code Section 20001: Felony Hit and Run?

 - Felony Charges: Up to 4 Years in Prison

-Note that drivers may face additional legal penalties if they are charged with other crimes, such as reckless driving.
+Drivers may face additional legal penalties if they are charged with other crimes, such as reckless driving.
 Drivers accused of felony hit and run can face many additional charges, including:

 - California Vehicle Code Section 23152(a): Driving Under The Influence Of Alcohol